 Dr. Coriell’s pioneering techniques for characterizing, freezing, and storing non-contaminated cell cultures in liquid nitrogen constitute one of the greatest contributions to modern human genetics.

 Dr. Coriell retired in 1985.
 To honor the occasion, the institute he founded was renamed the Coriell Institute for Medical Research.
-He remained involved in several ways, as a member of the board and often speaking with groups about the Institute’s history.
+He remained involved in several ways as a member of the Board of Trustees and often spoke with groups about the Institute’s history.
 Following his retirement, Dr. Coriell was elected president of the prestigious College of Physicians of Philadelphia, the oldest medical society in America.
 Dr. Coriell is the only New Jersey physician to receive this honor.

 Dr. Coriell, a pioneering researcher and physician, died on June 19, 2001, in Southern New Jersey.
 It was his 90th birthday.